jcowey/P3/OJS/change_published_file.md

 First of all prepare the the files that you will end up uploading to the galleys in OJS.

+You will need to change and download the XML file.
+You will need to download the PDFs.

 Sign in to gitlab.

 ## Accessing, changing and downloading the XML file